 FIA_UAU.1 Timing of authentication FIA_UAU.1.1 The TSF shall allow enrolment and public information retrieval requests on behalf of the user to be performed before the user is authenticated.
 FIA_UAU.1.2 The TSF shall require each user to be successfully authenticated before allowing any other TSF-mediated actions on behalf of that user.
 FIA_UID.1 Timing of identification FIA_UID.1.1 The TSF shall allow enrolment and public information retrieval requests on behalf of the user to be performed before the user is identified.
+FIA_UID.1.2 The TSF shall require each user to be successfully identified before allowing any other TSF-mediated actions on behalf of that user.

-FIA_USB.1 User-subject binding FIA_USB.1.1 The TSF shall associate the following user security attributes with subjects acting on the behalf of that user: the set of roles that the user is authorized to assume .
+FIA_USB.1 User-subject binding FIA_USB.1.1 The TSF shall associate the following user security attributes with subjects acting on the behalf of that user: the set of roles that the user is authorized to assume.
 FIA_USB.1.2 The TSF shall enforce the following rules on the initial association of user security attributes with subjects acting on the behalf of users: the user subject object shall represent the user's identify and be mapped to the set of roles the user is authorized to assume.
-FIA_USB.1.3 The TSF shall enforce the following rules governing changes to the user security attributes associated with subjects acting on the behalf of users: None .
+FIA_USB.1.3 The TSF shall enforce the following rules governing changes to the user security attributes associated with subjects acting on the behalf of users: None.